 Do you have lockers?

-No. Entry to the museum is free, but you will have to pay for entry to our 4D cinema, and some special exhibitions.
+No. Entry to the museum is free, but certain activities and some special exhibitions are chargeable.
 We will always tell you about any charges on our website.

 If you’ve been fascinated by a feat of human ingenuity, or intrigued by an incredible invention during your visit, please consider leaving a donation before you go, or you can donate online.
 Any gift, large or small, makes a real difference to our work.

 Can I take photographs in the museum?

 Yes.
 You can hire a small locker for £1, or a large locker for £2.
 This charge is non-refundable.

 Lockers are on the lower-ground floor (basement) of the Great Western Warehouse.
 Go down the staircase between the shop and the Warehouse Café.